-You can also pre-order your breakfast or lunch before arriving using the My Disney Experience app.
+You can also pre-order your breakfast or lunch before arriving using Mobile Ordering on the My Disney Experience app.
 And unlike other quick service locations, you can make a reservation for breakfast or lunch.

 At breakfast, you can enjoy quiche, croissant doughnuts, and open-faced breakfast sandwiches.

 Lunch is now a prix fixe menu.
 You can choose an appetizer, an entree, and then will receive the dessert trio.
 The options for appetizers are lobster bisque, french onion soup, or a meat and cheese tray.
 For entrees, your choices are filet mignon, sea scallops, chicken, or pork tenderloin.